Versailles Day Trips from Paris

 Getting to Versailles by private transport

 Organized excursions to Versailles or guided tours of the Palace and gardens usually include transportation from central Paris.
-Normally the trip is by private bus leaving from a central point in the city, but you can also find more exclusive options that take you by car or in a perfectly conditioned van.
+Usually the trip is by private bus leaving from a central point in the city, but you can also find more exclusive options that take you by car or in a perfectly conditioned van.

 Going to Versailles by train